nizdolin/django-custom-utils/README.md

 # django-custom-utils
-A collection of utilities that makes working with Django easier.
+A collection of utilities that makes working with Django and DRF easier.